 Average Size Is Also Increasing

-During the hatch the catch comprised mostly of 16-22” with an occasional over slot fish though we did have a fish go 33.5” and 13.5# and several others caught over 30” and 10#’s.
-Now still many eater fish below slot but a lot of fish 22-28” are being caught regularly in the mix now and more fish pushing and over 30”.
-Jigging and rigging with minnows has been best but crawlers and jumbo leeches are producing sometimes even better in isolated spots/circumstances so it’s a good idea to have an assortment of bait right now.
+During the hatch, the catch was comprised mostly of 16-22” with an occasional over-slot fish, though we did have a fish go 33.5” and 13.5 pounds and several others caught over 30” and 10 pounds.
+Now that the hatch is over, there are still many eater fish below the slot, but a lot of fish 22-28” are being caught regularly now and more fish are pushing and over 30”.
+Jigging and rigging with minnows has been best, but crawlers and jumbo leeches are producing sometimes even better in isolated spots/circumstances, so it’s a good idea to have an assortment of bait right now.

 With the slightly below average water temperatures extending into July, lots of nice pike 32-40” have been caught by those casting reed edges with cabbage, weedy bays, and shallow rocks with Mepps, Husky Jerks, spinnerbaits, and spoons, as well as incidental catches by both walleye fishermen fishing deeper with bigger minnows, and muskie fishermen casting shallower, so they are roaming anywhere there is food right now.

 Muskie activity has been very good, though until recently, patterns have been helter-skelter.
 Fish have been found both shallow and deep, with the walleyes, suspended near structure during cold fronts and dropping water temperatures, to warming sand beaches after.
 One day they are on shallow, wind-swept rocks, and the next in the thickest weed patches.
 With the right attitude, it has been fun playing with the many different patterns and options